ericchapman80/mycloud-restsdk-recovery-script/README.md

 - If your NAS/spinning disk thrashes with many threads, set `--io-max-concurrency` to a small number (e.g., 4–8) to limit concurrent copies.
 - If you want to experiment with larger copy chunks, set `--io-buffer-size` (e.g., 4_194_304 for 4MB, 16_777_216 for 16MB).
 Leave it at 0 to stick with `shutil.copy2` (default and safest).
 - Defaults require no tuning; only change these if you have measured slowdowns or want to test throughput improvements.

+### When to use `--sanitize-pipes`
+- Needed for destinations that disallow `|` in filenames (Windows NTFS/FAT and many SMB shares backed by those filesystems).
+- Leave it off for Linux/macOS/EXT4/APFS targets to preserve exact names from the database.

 ### Usage Examples
 ```sh